j0nathanj/CTF-WriteUps/2018/GoogleCTF-2018/pwn/SFTP/README.md

 1) Synchronize (if needed) the exploit's timer with the server's timer.

 2) Synchornize with the server's `rand()` calls, to allow us a reliable exploit and a reliable `malloc()` prediction.
-After some diggig, we noticed that the first `rand()` call returns the "home" node address (will be explained in pt.
+After some digging, we noticed that the first `rand()` call returns the "home" node address (will be explained in pt.
 5), and the next 5 `rand()` calls are always made.
 By knowing that, we can consistently know the home `directory_entry` address, and all of the results that `malloc()` will return!

 3) Search for 2 points in time, where `malloc()` would return relatively (<65535 bytes apart) close addresses.